evildmp/vurt/articles/principles-documentation.rst

 **The function of documentation is to serve the practitioner of a craft.**

 A craft is a domain of *skill*.
 Documentation exists to guide someone who needs to acquire and apply a set of skills.
-Documentation is succesful to the extent that it addresses their needs.
+Documentation is successful to the extent that it addresses their needs.

 A craft or domain of skill can be *narrow*, defined by the use of a product or tool, or *wide*, defined by a discipline or profession.
 (Examples of a craft: using a programming language,